writings on math, logic, philosophy and art

 Reality Negation Limitation

-Anyways, classical logic is based on Platonic epistemology, according to which we humans, can have universal knowledge - his view is that knowledge is given by God and that we are not investigating, but actually recollecting the ideas that are given to us.
-To postulate this universality, classical logic uses the category of limitation e.g. the predicate B is universal as everything is either B or non-B i.e. the B/non-B distinction is an inherent quality of each object in the universe.
+Anyway, classical logic, is rooted in Platonic epistemology which assumes that we humans have universal knowledge.
+Plato held that knowledge was given by God and that we recollect ideas already given to us.
+To postulate this universality, classical logic employs limitation, such as when everything is either B or non-B, meaning the B/non-B distinction is inherent to each object.

-This is how Kant puts it in the chapter on “The transcendental clue to the discovery of all pure concepts of understanding”:
+This is how Kant puts it in “The transcendental clue to the discovery of all pure concepts of understanding”:

 For example, if I say of the soul, “It is not mortal”—by this negative judgment I should at least ward off error.
 Now, by the proposition, “The soul is non-mortal,” I have, in respect of the logical form, really affirmed, inasmuch as I thereby place the soul in the unlimited sphere of immortal beings.
 Now, because of the whole sphere of possible existences, the mortal occupies one part, and the immortal the other, neither more nor less is affirmed by the proposition than that the soul is one among the infinite multitude of things which remain over, when I take away the whole mortal part.